1masoodsha1/task-manager-net/README.md

 FE
 - NPM (or Yarn)
-- Port 4200 must be available (default for Vite)
+- Port 4200 must be available

 ### **Steps**